tombeynon/akash-deploy/README.md

 <img width="1357" alt="Screenshot 2021-03-28 at 04 32 34" src="https://user-images.githubusercontent.com/670623/112741543-ab72a280-8f7e-11eb-966d-67dad4aff37d.png">

-Once you've got the tool running, it should direct you through the process of deploying to some extent.
+Once you've [got the tool running](#installation), it will direct you through the process of deploying to some extent.
 You should also [check out the Examples wiki](https://github.com/tombeynon/akash-deploy/wiki/Examples) for some ideas.

+## Roadmap

+- ~~Container logs~~
+- Manifest builder UI
+- Local currency pricing and forecasts
+- Better fee handling
+- Manage multiple keys
+- Basic transaction history
+- Extract the Akash library as a Ruby gem (let me know if anyone is interested in this)
+- Hosted version with self-custody via Keplr.
+Unsure how to handle certificate
+- Make it prettier

+Donate me a coffee to help me work faster: akash1w25hcy6sq66x8j0hwcda4f9fn7l63ntx3h6656

 ## Installation